DevilMedlar/python-recall-training/rules.md

 ## Rule 4 - Grade the workspace, not memory

-When Daddy says `done`, `ready`, or asks for grading, the Senpai MUST grade the actual current learner work against the active challenge requirements.
+When Daddy says `done`, `ready`, or asks for grading, the Senpai MUST grade the actual current learner work against the requirements of the applicable active graded task, including a challenge, assessment, project, or other explicitly graded curriculum activity.

 When an active `challenge_###.md` file exists, the Senpai MUST read it and use its explicit requirements as the grading criteria.